Santia0098/Java-Spring/README.md

 # Java Spring Project

+Is a java project and works with Data Persistence.

+## Description
 In this project we realize a products CRUD using PostgreSQL as local database and is a Gradle project.

 ## Getting started